 Wide Open Space promises to feed your mind, tickle your artistic fancy and get your booty shaking.
 The festival explores the mental, emotional, social, cultural and environmental landscapes of the desert.
 It is a chance to connect with like minded individuals and celebrate the beauty of this incredible landscape while having one helluva hoedown.

-2017 will be the 9th annual festival.
+2018 is the 10th annual festival.
 The festival is made possible by a dedicated crew of magnificent misfits and is the only event of its kind in Central Australia.
 For many, it provides the opportunity to experience the heart of our country for the very first time.
 For the people of the NT, it’s the best godayum party of the year.

 In addition to the fine music & arts program, WOS also offers a tasty selection of Workshops, a small-person district known as Kids Space and a well-stocked Market Place with food, crafts and other special delights.